-- Don’t pick mushrooms in the wild unless you 100 percent know what you are picking.
+- Don’t pick mushrooms in the wild unless you 100% nt know what you are picking.

 - Store mushrooms in a paper bag in the fridge.
 When mushrooms begin to expire, they develop a slimy layer on the surface.

-Have your own Organic Mushroom Farm: You can grow mushrooms right out of the box in ten days!
+Have your own Organic Mushroom Farm: Learn how to grow mushrooms right out of the box in ten days!
 Just add water twice a day.
 The neat thing is they grow on recycled coffee grounds.
 Check out Back to the Roots for more details.

 If you don’t like to eat mushrooms whole, you can find them in supplement form either as an extract or whole food supplements.

-Here are a couple of recipes to get you started:
+Here are two recipes to get you started:

 The Japanese insist on this healthy, tasty food.

 If you like mushrooms, you will love this gravy.